it-at-m/swim/invoice-service/README.md

 ## Filename syntax

-The invoice-service processes file by extracting required information from the input filename.
+The invoice-service processes the file by extracting required information from the input filename.
-The syntax of the filename must therefore follow following:
+The syntax of the filename must therefore follow following pattern:

 ```
 Regex: ([^-]+)-([^-]+)-([^-]+)-?(.*).pdf